Doing Business on the Golf Course

 Don’t be misogynistic.

-I know many women who play a better game than most and it is plain offensive to make derogatory and inflammatory comments.
+I know some women who play a better game than most of us and it is plain offensive to make derogatory and inflammatory comments.

 Don’t cheat.
 Cheating reveals so much about your character.
 If you cheat at golf, what else will you cut corners on?